becarpenter/book6/2. IPv6 Basic Technology/Managed configuration.md

 - IA Prefix Option

 Readers who want more details should consult [RFC8415](https://www.rfc-editor.org/info/rfc8415) directly.
 Be warned, this is a very complex RFC of about 150 pages.
+Also, the full lists of defined messages and options may be found at [IANA](https://www.iana.org/assignments/dhcpv6-parameters/dhcpv6-parameters.xhtml), with citations of the relevant RFCs.

 A missing DHCPv6 option is DNS server information; this is only available via RAs, as mentioned in the previous section.
 No consensus has